 I did the 6 bridges cruise while in Porto and found it a welcome break and relief from all the walking I was doing.
 For 50 minutes, I could relax as the boat glided along the river passing one row of colourful houses after another, and the different bridges that make up the 6 Bridges.

 The cruise is a 50 minutes boat trip, starting either at Ribeira’s quay (in Porto), or in Vila Nova de Gaia’s quay (depending on the company you choose), and it shows the amazingly beautiful six bridges in Porto.

-If you want to make the most of your day in Porto, why not combine the cruise with some other activities?
-Hop On Hop Off bus tour + 6 Bridges Cruise + Port wine cellar visit or City Train tour + 6 Bridges Cruise + Port wine cellar visit.
+If you want to make the most of your day in Porto, why not combine the cruise with some other activities such as a Hop-On Hop-Off city sightseeing bus tour or Port wine cellar visit and City Train tour?

 I recommend you book your tickets in advance, as ticket lines can get quite long for the boat cruises.
 You can buy your skip-the-line tickets here.